Milan Gutović: Personal life

 Gutović was married twice, although no information is known about his first wife, with whom he had two sons, Jakov and Spasoje.
 He was later married to Biljana Knežević between 2001 and 2011.
 Gutović also had a daughter Milica, an actress and ballerina from his first marriage.
 Gutović had an older sister called Bojana.
 Later in his life, he moved to Kumodraž, and in his last years he was often seen camping and fishing.

 In 2006, he became a member of the National Theatre in Belgrade, and between 2006 and 2008 he served as the president of the Association of Drama Artists of Serbia.

 Gutović was awarded multiple awards, such as "Staueta Ćuran" and "Sterija award" in 1978, "Zoran Radmilović award" in 1988, "Golden Arena award" in 1989, "Nušić award" in 2005, "Car Konstantin award" in 2006, "Raša Plaović award" in 2007 and "Zlatni Ćuran award" in 2020.

 He was also an outspoken critic of Serbian president Aleksandar Vučić and his regime.

 Death

 In June 2021, Gutović contracted COVID-19 during the COVID-19 pandemic in Serbia and had to cancel all of his shows.

 On 19 August 2021, Gutović's health suddenly deteriorated and he was transported to the Military Medical Academy for treatment.
-A day later, multiple unreliable tabloids published incorrect information that Gutović had died.
 He died on 25 August 2021, 14 days after his 75th birthday.
 According to Irfan Mensur, Gutović attended chemotherapy sessions and never gave up fighting.